GREENSTEP TEAM

 Stillwater has been designated a Minnesota GreenStep City since 2018, thanks in part to the efforts of the Sustainable Stillwater GreenStep team.
 The GreenStep program has guidelines to help cities achieve sustainability, resiliency, and a better quality of life for its citizens.

-OUR CURRENT INITIATIVES
+OUR CURRENT PRIORITY

 The GreenStep Group is made up of citizen advocates who work with city officials to coordinate local programs and practices under the 2040 Comprehensive Plan.
 They pay particular attention to the Plan’s sustainable best practices that address green building, energy efficiency, natural resource conservation, transportation, and much more.

-The GreenStep 29 best practices
+The GreenStep Cities 29 Best Practices

 Cities that implement a minimum number of best practices organized into these five topical areas will be recognized as Step Two and Step Three GreenStep Cities.
 Cities should claim credit for best practices already implemented.
 Adding best practices over time will garner additional recognition.
 For each best practice, and depending on city category (A, B or C), a city needs to complete one or more actions from a list associated with the best practice.